cpasternack/jenkins-docker-mono-worker/README.md

 ## Notes:
 This is not a very optimised dockerfile or image yet.
 I have been testing this out with jenkins versions matching the openjdk versions in the dockerfile.
+This builds mono 6, with pre-compile using llvm.

 ## TODO:
 - 11/2019: Add Jenkinsfile for local building and tagging